List of former Christian Science churches, societies and buildings: United Kingdom

 The date in the "Deregistered" column is the month and year in which the building's registration for worship in accordance with the Places of Worship Registration Act 1855 was formally cancelled.
 If there is no date, the church has not been formally deregistered.

 Missing churches in all countries

 Note: Following the custom of early New England Congregational and Baptist churches, Churches of Christ, Scientist, in a city or town are numbered First, Second, Third, etc. Societies are not numbered, however.
 Since all churches and societies are listed in the monthly Christian Science Journal, it is possible to determine the numbers of most but not all missing churches.
-For example, if a city has listings for only second and fourth churches, it is obvious that first and third are missing.
+For example, if a city has listings for only second and fourth churches, at least the first and third are missing.
 As merged churches take the name of the older congregation, first could then be assumed to have dissolved, while third might have dissolved or merged with second.
 Fifth may have merged, dissolved, or never existed.